Skip navigation

 The Case

-People living in Laramba, an Aboriginal community around 200km west of Alice Springs, are fighting for decent housing from the NT government.
-The only drinking water in their homes is contaminated by uranium.
+People living in Laramba, an Aboriginal community around 200km west of Alice Springs, fought for decent housing and safe water from the NT government — and won!

 The Government has known about the unsafe levels of uranium in the Laramba community’s water since at least 2008 but did nothing to fix the problem.

-With no safe source of drinking water, people in Laramba have been forced to pay for bottled drinking water, which is much more expensive because of the cost of getting it to them from Alice Springs.
+With no safe source of drinking water, people in Laramba were forced to pay for bottled drinking water, which is much more expensive because of the cost of getting it to them from Alice Springs.

 Contaminated drinking water is a significant problem that affects a number of remote communities in the NT.
 In 2018, an investigation by the ABC’s 7:30 found that the water provided to seven communities in the NT had exceeded health guidelines due to elevated levels of contaminants including uranium, barium, antimony, chromium and fluoride.

-In 2018, the community took the NT government to court, supported by Australian Lawyers for Remote Aboriginal Rights and the Grata community.
+In 2019, the community took the NT government to court over the issue, supported by Australian Lawyers for Remote Aboriginal Rights (ALRAR) and the Grata community.

 Resources